|Summer Session Catalog|

 Short Programs attendees come from across the United States and around the world.
 About 25 percent are international; another 20 percent come from New England states.
 Most are mid-career technical, scientific, business, and government professionals in their 20s through 50s who seek new skills for the purposes of a promotion, career advancement, or professional standing.

-In addition to receiving a certificate, Short Programs participants can earn Continuing Education Units (CEUs).
+In addition to receiving a Certificate of Completion, Short Programs participants can earn Continuing Education Units (CEUs).
 Units for each course are specified on the course information page and are calculated based on learning contact hours.

 For further information, view the Short Programs website at http://shortprograms.mit.edu/.